 Within my studying at El-Qarara VTC, I have been learning new things every day and every minute, I knew new friendships and I am learning a lot from my instructors and colleagues.

-Currently, I finished my external training for 6 weeks at a local workshop in my neighborhood, and now expiring new techniques and teachings, inspiring new world was behind my cognition.
+Recently, I did my external training for 6 weeks at a local workshop in my neighborhood, expiring new techniques and teachings, inspiring new world was behind my cognition.